Biden under pressure to prove he can thwart new GOP attacks

 SIOUX CITY, Iowa (AP) — With five days until the Iowa caucuses, Joe Biden is fending off a new onslaught of GOP attacks over his son’s business overseas and facing piling pressure to show Democratic voters he can handle the incoming.

-As Republicans amplified their allegations against the former vice president, accusing him of nepotism and worse in a series of charges stemming from the impeachment trial of President Donald Trump, the Biden campaign promised an aggressive and direct counterstrategy ahead of Monday’s first nominating contest.
-Biden plans to speak Thursday in Iowa on the same day Trump plans a rally in Des Moines.
+As Republicans amplified their allegations against the former vice president, accusing him of nepotism and worse in a series of charges stemming from the impeachment trial of President Donald Trump, Biden mounted an aggressive counterattack ahead of Monday’s first nominating contest.

+“Character is on the ballot.
+America’s character,” Biden says in remarks prepared for an event Thursday in Waukee.
+“I don’t believe we’re the dark, angry nation we see in Donald Trump’s tweets.”

-The Biden campaign was mindful that the last-minute GOP meddling in the Democratic race provides something of a preview of the election ahead should Biden be the party’s nominee.
-As such, it was a test of whether Iowa voters would see strength or weakness in Biden’s response.
+Trump himself plans a nighttime rally in Des Moines, offering something of a preview of the election ahead should Biden be the Democratic nominee.

 Biden made his case Wednesday by openly mocking Florida Sen. Rick Scott, a Republican, for running a digital ad in Iowa that repeats Trump’s discredited theories about Biden’s work in Ukraine as vice president and his son’s private business dealings there.
 The ad came a day after Trump’s impeachment defense team repeatedly framed Hunter Biden’s tenure on an energy firm’s governing board as the real corruption in need of investigation.